All Episodes

 Many conservative journalists, it's not just Fox, many conservative journalists will do and say things hoping to not be criticized as partisan by their brothers and sisters in the drive-by media.

-Those are those are professional.
+Those are professional.

 That was the only point that I was trying to make.